 The type of paint you can use on masonite siding is generally acrylic latex paint which should be painted over exterior alkyd primer once it has been dried completely.

-If you still use masonite for the siding it’s important to keep it dry and to apply a protective finish to ensure that it stays looking good for many more years.
+If you still have masonite siding installed in your home, it’s crucial to keep it dry and apply a protective finish to maintain its pristine appearance for many years to come.

-Before you get started make sure to wear a dust mask and protect your eyes with safety glasses.
+Before you begin, remember to wear a dust mask and protect your eyes with safety glasses.

 Step 2- Make any necessary repairs to the siding